 Write the word "DECEASED," the decedent's name, and the date of death across the top of the tax return.
 If filing a joint return, write the name and address of the decedent and the surviving spouse in the name and address fields.
 If not filing a joint return, write the decedent's name in the name field and the personal representative's name and address in the address field.
 If a refund is due to the decedent, it may be necessary to file Form 1310 (PDF), Statement of Person Claiming Refund Due a Deceased Taxpayer, with the return.
 If you are a surviving spouse filing a joint return, or a court-appointed or court-certified personal representative filing an original return for the decedent, you do not have to file Form 1310.
 Court-appointed or court-certified personal representatives must attach to the return a copy of the court document showing the appointment.

 - If there is an appointed personal representative, he or she must sign the return.
 If it is a joint return, the surviving spouse must also sign it.

-- If you are a surviving spouse filing a joint return and no personal representative has been appointed you should sign the return and write in the signature area "Filing as surviving spouse."
-A surviving spouse can file joint returns for the taxable year in which the death occurred and, if the death occurred before the date that the decedent's return for the immediately preceding year was due, for the taxable year immediately before the year of death.
+- If you are a surviving spouse filing a joint return and there is no appointed personal representative, you should sign the return and write in the signature area "Filing as surviving spouse."
+A surviving spouse can file joint returns for the taxable year in which the death occurred and, if the death occurred before filing the return, for the taxable year immediately before the year of death.

 Page Last Reviewed or Updated: January 27, 2015